-Acionna is known from an inscription discovered in 1823 35 meters deep in a well.
+Acionna is known from an inscription discovered in 1823, 35 meters deep in a well.
 The well-named Fontaine l’Etuvée at a place known as Clos de la Belle-Croix outside of Orleans. the inscription reads.
-“Sacred to the August Acionna, Capillius, son of Illiomarus, (offered) this portico with its ornaments and paid his vow willingly and deservedly”
+“Sacred to the August Acionna, Capillius, son of Illiomarus, (offered) this portico with its ornaments and paid his vow willingly and deservedly.”

-It supplied all the baths and swimming places with water until the 18th century. the spring of l’Etuvée was the result of the rains falling on the wooded lands, likely that the spring was lavish in ancient times.
+It supplied all the baths and swimming places with water until the 18th century.
+The spring of l’Etuvée was the result of the rains falling on the wooded lands, likely that the spring was lavish in ancient times.

 Acionna’s name is known from two other fragments found in the Roman wall of the city of Cenabum(Orléans). and in an ancient wall situated at the corner of the streets of the Ecrevisse and of the Hôtelleries.
-The two fragments being very damaged, their reconstitution is uncertain.
+The two fragments being significantly damaged, their reconstitution is uncertain.
 The first one reads: Sacred to Augustus and to Acionna […] and Epadetextorix (?)
 The second one reads: Sacred to Acionna (?)

-We do know Acionna is a goddess associated with water. since it’s possible to create a connection between her name and the many rivers flowing near Orléans.
+We do know Acionna is a goddess associated with water.
+Since it’s possible to create a connection between her name and the many rivers flowing near Orléans.
 The River Essone, which meets the River Seine at Corbeil-Essone (Essonne), was called Exona or Axonia in the 6th c. and Essiona in 1113.
-Another river called The Esse or Stream of the Esse, flows into the River Bionne, maybe also related to the goddess name Acionna. then Aisne, and joins the River Oise was called Axona in the 1st c.
+Another river called The Esse or Stream of the Esse, flows into the River Bionne, maybe also related to the goddess name Acionna.
+Then Aisne, and joins the River Oise was called Axona in the 1st c.
 BC, Axuenna in the 3rd c., Axina in 650 and Axna in 824.

 Water – Substance of the primordial Mother Goddess